snowdriftcoop/snowdrift/DATABASE-MANAGEMENT.md

 database and remove the unwanted migration files (as well as reset the relevant code).

-## Database management with the sdm.hs tool
+## Database management with the sdb.hs tool

-Our sdm.hs tool has several functions for database management.
+Our sdb.hs tool has several functions for database management.

 **All commands below should be run from your snowdrift project directory.**